I hate to break it to you, but you know that all singing, all dancing website or yours that you just LOVE?

 Did you know that conversion lifts by 52.2% when a product page has 1-10 reviews on it?

-We’re going to explore why this is the case, plus give some practical tips to building a great website with customer reviews, and finally share some of our favorite review management tools to help you out.
+We’re going to explore why this is the case, plus give some practical tips for building a great website with customer reviews, and finally share some of our favorite review management tools to help you out.

 Look, I know what you’re thinking.